Kirsten T. Edwards

 Email: ktedwards@fiu.edu

 Kirsten T. Edwards is faculty in the department of Educational Policy Studies, as well as affiliate faculty for African & African Diaspora Studies, and the Center for Women’s & Gender Studies at Florida International University in Miami, Florida.
 She currently serves as a mentor professor in the Office of the Vice Provost to Advance Women, Equity & Diversity.
-Her research merges philosophies of higher education, college curriculum and pedagogy.
-More specifically, Dr. Edwards is interested in the ways that the globalization of higher education perpetuates racial asymmetries and antiBlackness.
+Her research merges Black Studies, Curriculum Studies, and Critical Pedagogy.
+More specifically, Dr. Edwards is interested in antiBlackness as a feature of the globalization of higher education, and the ways in which these relationships animate corollary racial asymmetries.

 Research Areas